 Parents eagerly look forward to that moment when a baby’s toothless grin becomes a toothy grin, despite the many discomforts teething can bring.
 There may be no greater concern for a parent than any problem visible on those brand new pearly whites.
 Temporary teeth or no, baby teeth serve children for their early years into their pre-teen years.
 It is, then, perfectly reasonable for parents to want to take the best possible care of those tiny teeth and worry about any apparent imperfections they may notice.
 The appearance of a white spot or spots will send the concerned parent in search of reasons why.
-There are 2 common causes of white spots on baby teeth and toddler teeth — one that’s fairly benign and one that needs prompt attention.
+There are two common causes of white spots on baby teeth and toddler teeth—one that is fairly benign and one that needs prompt attention.

 The good news is that fluorosis spots are not weak spots on the teeth; in fact, they tend to be stronger than the surrounding enamel.
 They are not a problem from a health standpoint, merely a cosmetic one.
 Teaching proper brushing technique can help prevent these spots from developing.
 Using a fluoride free toothpaste with young children who are learning proper habits may be appropriate as well.